wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/2-multi-lingual.md

 Other than translating the site content and navigation, make sure that you consider the following factors for the multilingual deployment:

 - You would need to be disciplined in identifying and localizing every string and phrase that could appear to the site visitor.
 If you are working with the developers and JavaScript is used, it would involve translation of error messages, status bar messages, alert boxes, dialog boxes, and so on.
-You should use content snippets extensively because they allow translation of pieces of information, such as an error message, without changing the rest of the site.
+You should use content snippets extensively because they allow the translation of pieces of information, such as an error message, without changing the rest of the site.
 - Images for buttons that contain text would also need to be localized.
 You might create an image map or directory file that lets you find images for the appropriate culture by using a key.
 - Communications with portal users need to consider their preferred language (which they can set on their user profile).
-- If your Microsoft Dataverse is customized, ensure that all custom entities, columns, option sets, messages, and descriptions are translated.
+- If your Microsoft Dataverse is customized, ensure that all custom tables, columns, choice(s) columns values, messages, and descriptions are translated.
-- If your deployment uses other solutions, work with vendors to ensure that their solutions are localized into required languages.
+- If your deployment uses other solutions, work with vendors to ensure that their solutions are localized into the required languages.
 - For deployments that use knowledge articles, ensure that the relevant articles are translated or, at least, create placeholders that direct visitors to the base language versions where they can use browser-based translation tools such as [Bing Translate](https://www.bing.com/translator/?azure-portal=true).